Coronavirus (COVID-19): hospital visiting

 This document is part of a collection

-It may be beneficial for a family member or a carer to participate in some elements of personal care and support such as at meal times or with personal hygiene, etc. This is of particular importance if receiving care from people with whom the person is less familiar would cause distress.
+Supporting people in hospital to involve their family or carers as much as they would like is an important principle of person-centred visiting.
+This recognises the beneficial effect of a family member or carer participating in some elements of personal care and support, such as at mealtimes or with personal hygiene, etc. This is of particular importance if receiving care from people with whom the person is less familiar would cause distress.
 The clinical team should work with the family and carers to enable this to occur.
-In these instances the family or carer providing support should not be treated as a visitor to the ward.
-They should also be provided with the appropriate personal protective equipment and education to undertake these activities.
+In these instances, the family or carer providing support should not be treated as a visitor to the ward.
+They should also be provided with the appropriate personal protective equipment and education to undertake these activities where necessary.

 Virtual visiting